TrainedPro/trainedpro.github.io/content/about-me.md

 title: "About Me"
 ---

 {{< callout type="info" >}}
 **Curiosity & Innovation**
 I'm a technologist dedicated to transforming complex challenges into elegant solutions.
 {{< /callout >}}

+Hello, I'm Hassaan.
+From a young age, I've been captivated by the intricate systems that power our world.
+At 16, I delved into programming and discovered a profound satisfaction in bringing abstract concepts to life through code.
+The seamless blend of intangible logic and tangible outcomes in technology continues to fuel my passion and drive.

 {{< tabs items="Work Experience, Projects, Education & Achievements" >}}